piergui/P-FLARE/README.md

 ```

 ## Run the code
-Default example with a particle source, with C=1.0 and starting from an initial profile with kap=1.2 so that we are in the zonal flow dominated regime
+Default example using the Hasegawa-Wakatani system with a particle source, with C=1.0 and starting from an initial profile with kap=1.2 so that we are in the zonal flow dominated regime
 ```code
 python run_P-FLARE.py
 ```